-The Viking Lotto was Europe’s first mutli-national lottery, available in Norway, Sweden, Denmark, Iceland, Finland, Latvia, Lithuania, and Estonia.
+The Viking Lotto was Europe’s first multi-national lottery, available in Norway, Sweden, Denmark, Iceland, Finland, and Estonia.
 The lottery offers exciting jackpots and favourable winning odds.

 Viking Lotto History

 The Viking Lotto’s first draw took place in March 1993 in Norsk Tipping, Norway.
 At the outset, the Viking Lotto represented the Scandinavian countries of Norway, Finland, Denmark, Iceland, and Sweden.
-Later, Estonia, Latvia and Lithuania joined the draw and the Viking Lotto unified Europe’s northern countries with a shared transnational lottery.
+Later, Estonia joined the draw and the Viking Lotto unified Europe’s northern countries with a shared transnational lottery.

 The Viking Lotto’s popularity in Scandinavia contributes to the fast-paced nature of the lotto game, which experiences frequent rollovers The biggest Viking Lotto jackpot to date was claimed in 2010, a top prize worth € 15 Million.